Jan 3, 2020

 More about Buddy C.

-Even after almost dying from pancreatitis, Buddy took 6 years of relapsing before he could stay sober.
+Even after almost dying from pancreatitis, Buddy took 6 years of relapsing before he could learn to be powerless over alcohol and surrender.
 That was 2008 and Buddy has been sober ever since.
-Buddy practices AA but has a very open-minded approach to recovery including hosting a weekly podcast, The Tao of Our understanding, and working with the Shair Recovery Community.
+Buddy practices AA but has a very open-minded approach to recovery including hosting The Tao of Our understanding Recovery Podcast.